When to See a Doctor for a Fever

 Many people are confused about when they need to see a doctor for a fever.
-Often, a fever is nothing to worry about.
+Often, there is nothing to worry about.
 A 24-hour stomach bug can cause a fever.
 Even a bad cold can cause a fever.
 Obviously you don’t need to see your doctor for such matters.
 But when do you need to see your doctor?
 Here’s what you need to know.

 Infants and Children

 Infants and children cannot handle the same high temperatures that most adults can pull through.
 Infants should see a doctor if they have a fever over 100.1 for more than 24 hours.
 Children over two should see a doctor when their temperature reaches over 101 for more than 24 hours.
 If your child has a fever that will not go down with Tylenol or ibuprofen, you should take them to the doctor.

 Adults can run much higher temperatures safely.
 It is normal for an adult to run a fever of up to 103 without serious illness, especially if they have the flu.
 However, if it lasts for more than a day or two, and if you have other severe symptoms such as a strong cough, vomiting, or trouble breathing, you should see your doctor right away.